shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “I don’t quite understand.
 Something about wolves and cats?”

+She clawed the air again with clawless fingers.

+“Oh!
+The boots turned you into a cat!”

+She nodded.
 She mimed clawing in the air again, and this time, claws popped out of her hand.
 What’s this?
 So these are claws?
-‘Nic stared wide-eyed at her claws.
+‘Nic stared wide-eyed at them.
 They were semi-transluscent, curved, and very sharp.
 Her wolf claws were never this sharp, unless she spent a good amount of time every day sharpening them by hand.
-She sniffed them.
+She sniffed them, agressively.
 Perhaps a bit too aggressively.
 Her sniffing nose collided with her claw and she cut herself.
 It wasn’t long before it started bleeding.
 Wow, her claws were sharp!
 No way she could cut herself that easily on her wolf claws!
+‘Nic covered her face with a clawless paw.

 “Here, let me see that.”
 Fisher reached out to her, but Ersatzica backed away.
 “Ok, be careful now.”

-‘Nic held a hand over her nose, blocking the bleeding.
-She used the hand without claws sticking out, and used the exposed-claw hand to lean on.
+‘Nic leaned over on her clawed hand, letting blood drip down onto the outcropping.

 “Our claws are sharp, yes, but…” Fisher grimaced.
 “They dull easily.
 You don’t want to leave them out like that.”
 He pointed to ‘Nic’s claws scraping on the rocks.

 ‘Nic nodded.
-She took her free hand and used it to push her claw digit into her hand.
+She took her other hand off her face and used it to push a claw digit into her hand.
 First she tried downwards, as if the claws worked on a sliding mechanism.
 Then she tried folding them in towards her palm.
 She winced in pain, and stopped.

 Fisher watched with a sheepish grin.
 “No, you see, like this.”
 He held out his hand, and flexed his claws in and out.
 They flipped out of the back of his hand into position, then flipped backwards back into the back of his hand.
 The motion was very snappy and happened in the blink of an eye.
 He tried to slow it down.
 “Huh.
 I never realized that.”
 We flexed them in and out again.
 “I can’t do it slowly, only fast.”